 Reason enough to take a closer look at the matter.

-Basic knowledge of sugar
+Basic knowledge about sugar

 - Simple sugars (monosaccharides)